Integrating U=U Into HIV Counseling in South Africa (INTUIT-SA)

 The near-elimination of HIV transmission with antiretroviral therapy (ART) has provided the world with a clear path to end the HIV epidemic through the mass provision of ART at diagnosis, i.e. test-and-treat.
 Despite the substantial prevention benefits of ART, the investigators found minimal knowledge of treatment-as-prevention (TasP) in two population-based surveys recently conducted in South Africa.
 In addition, current public health messaging and clinical HIV counselling in South Africa do not emphasize the prevention benefits of ART.

-In this formative research study the investigators will develop an app-based educational video intervention that will provide information on Undetectable = Untransmittable (U=U) that is locally-appropriate and can be integrated into routine HIV counselling.
-The intervention will be piloted in a clinical trial of patients in South Africa receiving HIV post-test and adherence counselling services, to determine feasibility and acceptability, impact on U=U knowledge and attitudes, impact on stigma and psychological well being, and preliminary evidence for ART uptake and adherence.
+In this formative research study the investigators developed an app-based educational video intervention that provides information on Undetectable = Untransmittable (U=U) that is locally-appropriate and can be integrated into routine HIV counselling.
+The intervention was be piloted in a clinical trial of patients in South Africa receiving HIV post-test and adherence counselling services, to determine feasibility and acceptability, impact on U=U knowledge and attitudes, impact on stigma and psychological well being, and preliminary evidence for ART uptake and adherence.

 The study builds on a longstanding collaboration between Boston University and the Health Economics and Epidemiology Research Office (HE2RO) at the University of Witwatersrand in Johannesburg, South Africa.
 The study is highly innovative because the investigators take a novel approach - disseminating information on the prevention benefits of ART - to improve the wellbeing of people living with HIV (PLWH) and motivate early uptake of ART in South Africa.

-The investigators hypothesize that disseminating treatment-as-prevention on its merits could substantially improve the wellbeing of PLWH and increase demand for ART, enabling countries to maximize the impact of test-and-treat.
+The investigators hypothesized that disseminating information about U=U and treatment-as-prevention could increase ART adherence, retention, and viral suppression, enabling countries to maximize the impact of test-and-treat.

 Study Overview